Resource Management Act 1991

 You could also call this:

-If you own land with an esplanade strip, you can ask the local council to change or cancel it.
-You need to tell them where the strip is and how changing it might affect things.
-The council can also suggest changes on their own.
+If you own land with an esplanade strip, you can ask the territorial authority to change or cancel it.
+You need to tell them about the strip and where it is, and what might happen if it is changed or cancelled.
+The territorial authority will look at your request and think about what might happen.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 235: Creation of esplanade strips by agreement
+235: Creation of esplanade strips by agreement, or

 Part 10 Subdivision and reclamations